ahamez/protox/README.md

 ## Encode

-Here's how to create and encode a new message to binary protobuf:
+Here's how to encode a message to binary protobuf:

 ```elixir
 msg = %Foo{a: 3, b: %{1 => %Baz{}}}